EPA Wipes Rule Frequently Asked Questions

 - Evidence from a material handling method prior to putting towels in transportation container

 While the method does not have to be complicated, technical, mechanical, or overly involved, it does have to be written.
 Most methods I am aware of involve a description of the material handling process for the towels after use.
-Use of a checklist or form is added documentation that regulators can use as evidence of compliance.
+I recommend using checklists and forms as supplemental documentation that regulators can use as evidence of compliance.

 I hope this answers your questions and provides some guidance.
-If you do decide that the red towels are solvent-contaminated our service department will work with you to determine if that is the best towel for the application going forward.
-Red towels are not normally used in solvent applications.
+If you do decide that the shop towels are solvent-contaminated, our service department will work with you to determine if that is the best towel for the application going forward.
+Industrial shop towels (usually red) are not normally used in solvent applications.